sharpar/estore/README.md

-By Haris Shoaib, Shivain Thappar
+By Haris Shoaib, Shivain Thapar

 # estore
 - Electronic store that can be used to sell anything.
 Used for baseball cards in our sample.